Frequently asked questions

 Dosage adjustments in adult patients (18 years and older) with renal impairment

-• Dose adjustment is required for adult patients (18 years and older) with CrCl 50 mL/min or less.
+- Dose adjustment is required for adult patients (18 years and older) with CrCl 50 mL/min or less.
 All doses of ZERBAXA are administered over 1 hour.
+The duration of therapy should be guided by the severity and site of infection and the patient’s clinical and bacteriological progress.
 For patients with changing renal function, monitor CrCl at least daily and adjust the dosage of ZERBAXA accordingly.

 Renal dosing adjustments for adult patients (18 years and older) with cIAI and cUTI with CrCl 50 mL/min or lessa,b